telefonicaid/iot-activation/tutorials/RaspberryPi_HAT.md

       min: 0            # value with minimum light intensity
 ```

 The display is able to show up to different states, temperature, humidity and a
 third state to visualize the received command.

 #### Send a command

 To send a command to the device you must use the MQTT as explained in the previous section
-through the json that we provide. you can change both the message and the background color
+through the json that we provide. you can change both the message and the background colour
 using an RGB encoding (Red, Green, Blue).

-You can change this instruction as many times as needed.
+You can change this instruction as many times as necessary.

 [![pic](pictures/utils/arrow_up.png)](#table-of-contents)